marviq/coffee-jshint/CONTRIBUTING.md

     git flow release start "v${version}"
     ```

+  * Push this branch upstream.

+    ```bash
+    git push --set-upstream origin "release/v${version}"
+    ```

+  * Let the usual acceptance process take its course.
+If any changes are needed, code them in, test, rinse & repeat the previous step until everything is
+    indeed _accepted_.

   * Bump the package's `.version`, update the [CHANGELOG](./CHANGELOG.md), commit these, and tag the commit as `v`_`<version>`_:

     ```bash